AliOmarTO/OOP244-NAA-and-NBB-Notes/README.md

 We will start this together in the first class (make sure you attend) but the detailed instructions of the workshop will be announced shortly.

 Here are the Videos.
-The duedate for [Workshop Zero](https://www.youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC) is Friday May 20th.
+The duedate for [Workshop Zero](https://www.youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC) is Monday Sep 12th.

 https://www.youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC